 The creation of a development strategy and plan is vital for providing a framework for successful system development and implementation.
-In our case, our Final Project Plan also details the Custom Software development projects plan and analysis of expected benefits to the client.
+In our case, our Final Project Plan also details the Custom Software development projects plan, analysis of the custom software’s functionalities and expected benefits to the client.
 Major milestones and project timing help keep everybody accountable to delivery dates and positive forward progress.

 If you’re keeping score, it’s only now – five steps into our Custom Software Development process, that we actually start development.
 Everything to this point has been about listening, aligning, and creating a development strategy.